He started out a couch-surfing throwaway. One day, a painting of his would sell for the highest price ever for an American artist at a public...

-Sometimes it is hard to remember that famous artists were also children at one time, just like all of us.
-We have selected six of them for you to see how cute they were and to learn a little bit more about their lives!
+Sometimes it is hard to remember that famous artists were also children once, just like all of us.
+We have selected six of them so you see how cute they were and learn a little bit more about their lives!

 It should be noted that Picasso started to draw with his father at a young age.
 In 1888, at the age of seven, he painted his first oil painting: Port of Malaga.
-Then, at the age of sixteen, he was admitted to Madrid’s Real Academia de Bellas Artes!
-If you would like to learn more about his works made when he was young read “10 Early Picasso Works You Should Know”.
+Then, at the age of 16, he was admitted to Madrid’s Real Academia de Bellas Artes!

 Picasso started his long and varied career when he moved to Paris in 1900.
 He created a huge variety of paintings and sculptures.
-He is most well known because of cubism, but he also had different periods before this which influenced and developed his studies around analytic and synthetic cubism.
+He is most well known for Cubism, but he also had different artistic periods which influenced and developed his studies around analytic and synthetic Cubism.
 These include the color periods (Blue and Rose), African art, and Primitivism.

 Five years after the birth of Picasso, across the Atlantic Ocean, another talented child was born in 1886.
 This child went on to become one of the most important and famous artists in Brazil.

-As a result she received a very good education, especially considering that at the time women weren’t educated to the same degree as men.
-Even so, she soon learned to speak French and about European culture by attending a catholic school in the capital of São Paulo.
+As a result, she received a very good education, especially considering that at the time women weren’t educated to the same degree as men.
+Even so, she soon learned to speak French and got acquainted with European culture by attending catholic school in the capital of São Paulo.

-Moreover, at the age of sixteen, her father sent her to complete her studies in Barcelona.
+Moreover, at the age of 16, her father sent her to complete her studies in Barcelona.
 This was something that was only accessible for the Brazilian bourgeoisie.
-While there she painted her first canvas: The Sacred Heart of Jesus, and start to show her abilities.
+While being there she painted her first canvas: The Sacred Heart of Jesus.

-Tarsila’s most known painting is Abaporú.
-This is a word from Tupi-Guarani (the most popular language among certain tribes of native Brazilians) meaning “cannibal”.
+Amaral’s most known painting is Abaporú.
+This is a word from Tupi-Guarani (the most common language among tribes of native Brazilians) meaning “cannibal”.
 She had three main phases: Pau-Brasil, Antropofágica and Social.

 Now let’s return to Spain, precisely to Figueres, Catalonia.
 Here, on May 11th, 1904 Salvador Felipe Jacinto Dalí y Domenech was born.
 He was the second child of Salvador Dalí y Cusi and Felipa Domenech Ferrés and was raised in a middle-class family.
 Tragically their first son passed away from a bout of gastroenteritis.

-At twelve years old he began studying at the Municipal Drawing School at Figueres.
-In 1917, her father organized an exhibition in their house of his charcoal drawings.
-The following year, when he was just fourteen years old, he had a public exhibition at the Municipal Theater in Figueres!
+At 12 years old he began studying at the Municipal Drawing School at Figueres.
+In 1917, his father organized an exhibition in their house of his charcoal drawings.
+The following year, when he was just 14 years old, he had a public exhibition at the Municipal Theater in Figueres!

 Now back to the Americas, this time to Coyocán, Mexico City.
 This is where our fourth artist was born on July 6th, 1907.
 Magdalena Carmen Frida Kahlo y Calderón was the daughter of a German immigrant photographer, Guillermo Kahlo, and a Mexican woman, Matilde Gonzalez y Calderón.

-When she was around six years old, she contracted polio.
-This caused her to be bullied a lot in the school because of a lesion on her foot.
+When Frida Kahlo was around six years old, she contracted polio.
+This caused her to be bullied a lot in school because of a lesion on her foot.
 Consequently, at a very young age she – unintentionally – started to fight against some social rules at the time.

 Therefore she didn’t just do the easier exercises that doctors prescribed for her.
 She also took swimming classes (a sport only for boys) and wore pants to hide her lesion.

-Between 1922 and 1925 she studied at Nation Preparatory School of the Federal District of Mexico where she learned drawing and model making.
-Around eighteen years of age she studied gravure with Fernando Fernandez.
+Between 1922 and 1925 she studied at the Nation Preparatory School of the Federal District of Mexico where she learned drawing and model making.
+Around 18 years of age she studied gravure with Fernando Fernandez.

 In September of 1925, a bus accident changed her life forever.
-It caused severe injuries to her body from a pole that pierced her from stomach to pelvis.
+It caused severe injuries to her body from a pole that pierced her from the stomach to the pelvis.
 She had many operations and had to use corsets of different kinds and mechanical “stretching” systems.
-This accident also took away her ability to bear children, which was a strong wish of her’s.
+This accident also took away her ability to bear children, which was a strong wish of hers.

 Long hours spent in convalescence made her start to paint with an easel adapted to her bed.
 This activity helped her to deal with her pain, and as a result, also developed her style.